 Why a CarePortal Card?

 Having a reloadable debit card helps money flow as easily as possible, allowing Connecting Churches to focus on relationships.
-When a Community Partner donates to our CarePortal Fund to cover a particular need, the Connecting Church that commits to meeting that need will see the funds seamlessly loaded to their CarePortal Card.
+When a Community Responder donates to our CarePortal Fund to cover a particular need they want to help with, the Connecting Church that commits to meeting that need will have the money seamlessly loaded to their CarePortal Card.
 We handle the donation, processing fees and tax donation letters to keep things simple for both the Connecting Church and anyone who offers to help.

 Become a Connecting Church